Savannah LaBrant Shares A Heartbreaking Post, Reveals Complications With Newborn Son

 On Wednesday August 5, YouTube mom Savannah LaBrant shared a heartbreaking update on Instagram regarding her newborn son.
-The child, who she and her husband Cole are referring to simply as Baby Z, had to be hospitalized only 24 hours after getting to go home for the first time.
+The newborn, whom she and husband Cole are referring to simply as Baby Z, had to be hospitalized only 24 hours after getting to go home for the first time.
 The couple are still waiting for answers in regards to what is wrong with their baby.

-The couple welcomed their child on July 29 and shortly after revealed the happy news on social media.
+The couple welcomed their son on July 29 and shortly after revealed the happy news on social media.
 At the time, they were unaware of any complications with the infant’s health.
-Unfortunately, the child has spent the last six days in the hospital as doctors conduct tests and try to determine why his bilirubin numbers are so high.
+Unfortunately, the baby has spent the last six days in the hospital as doctors conducted tests and try to determine why his bilirubin numbers are so high.

 LaBrant expressed her anguish over not being able to have her son home with her and the rest of the family.
 She shared a photo of herself holding Baby Z while in the hospital.
-She also included a sad snapshot of the baby laying in an incubator while hooked up to machines.
+She also included a sad snapshot of the baby lying in an incubator while hooked up to machines.
 She stuck her hand into the incubator to hold his tiny hand.

 View this post on Instagram